Long time confinement of multiple concentrated vortices: Introduction

 A classical topic is the study of the stability of specific solutions to \eqref{Euler1}-\eqref{Euler2}.
 One such class of solutions, which is observed to be quite stable, are circular vortices, i.e.\ solutions where $\omega$ is (in a loose sense) concentrated on some more or less circular subdomains.
 A typical setup for this is to consider initial data $\omega^0$ such that where $\eps<<1$, the number $N_1$ is fixed and the points $Y_i^0$ have pairwise distances $>>\eps$.

 If $G(x,y)$ denotes the Green's function of the Dirichlet-Laplacian, then one expects that in the limit $\eps\searrow 0$, we have $\omega_i\overset{\ast}{\rightharpoonup} a_i \delta_{Y_i}$ and the velocity in the limit should (at least formally) be This velocity, however, diverges at $x=Y_i$, more precisely if $\gamma$ is the reflection term from the boundary in the Green's function, i.e.\ (interpreted as $0$ on the full space), then it holds that and Here, only the first summand is singular at $Y_i$ (presuming the $Y_i$ are not at the boundary), furthermore, its rotational symmetry indicates that this part of the velocity does not affect $Y_i$ itself and therefore the $Y_i$ should evolve according to the equations This is the so-called point vortex system, which was first introduced by Helmholtz in the 19th century \cite{Helmholtz}.
+Unlike the actual 2D Euler equations, solutions to this ODE system can form singularities in the form of collisions of the vortices with each other or the boundary in finite time (see e.g.\ \cite[Thm.\ 2.2.3]{Newton_2010} for an example).

 In spite of the simple nature of this model, it is in general not trivial at all to show that the vortices actually remain concentrated enough to justify such an approximation.